-Due to the intense and demanding nature of study during Marshall University’s Physician Assistant Program, employment during this time is strongly discouraged.
+Due to the intense and demanding nature of the didactic phase of study during Marshall University’s Physician Assistant Program, employment during this time is strongly discouraged.
 Students should treat their PA education as a full-time job and use their time for class, assignments, labs, study, and personal reflection.
 In the event that a student still wants to pursue employment, the student must receive written permission from the program director prior to employment.
 If permission is received, no accommodations will be made by the program to adapt to the student’s employment schedule.
 Students are not permitted to work during the clinical phase of the program due to the variety of schedules encountered during their rotations.

-Additionally, students are not required to ever work for the program, substitute for or function as instructional faculty, or substitute for clinical or administrative staff during supervised clinical practical experiences.
+Additionally, students are not permitted to ever work for the program, substitute for or function as instructional faculty, or substitute for clinical or administrative staff during supervised clinical practical experiences.

 Principal faculty, the program director and the medical director must not participate as health care providers for students in the MUPA Program.

 To ensure compliance with the current recommendations of the Centers for Disease Control and Prevention (CDC), all matriculating and current students of the Physician Assistant program at Marshall University are required to present proof of immunity to the following:

 A student physical examination form shall be provided to all students upon acceptance to the program.
 A physician or designated health care provider MUST complete and sign the form.
 The form must be returned (along with the proper titer and immunization documentation) to Georgetta Ellis, MU JCESOM Family Medicine, Division of Occupational Health and Wellness, 1600 Medical Center Drive, Suite 1500 Huntington, WV 25701.
 Any treatable conditions that the student is at increased risk for or health impairments that may interfere with the student performance of his/her duties must be reported.
 Documentation of immunity (i.e. titer results) must accompany the returned form.
 Should the titer indicate that the student is not appropriately immunized, additional vaccines may be required.
 In the case of a positive TB reading, documentation of follow-up (i.e. x-ray) and any needed treatment will also be required.